gmum/CASSLE/README.md

 ## Pretraining

+We pretrain the ResNet-50 models on the ImageNet-100 subset of ImageNet.
+You can [download ImageNet here](https://www.kaggle.com/c/imagenet-object-localization-challenge), and [create the ImageNet-100 subset using this repository](https://github.com/danielchyeh/ImageNet-100-Pytorch/tree/main).

 We provide a command for pretraining MoCo-v2 + CASSLE.
 To train the Baseline model, replace the `--aug-inj-type` option to `proj-none`.
 To train [AugSelf](https://arxiv.org/abs/2111.09613), use `--aug-inj-type proj-none --ss-crop 0.5 --ss-color 0.5`.
 For using other frameworks like SimCLR, use the `--framework` option.